-We will not receive any proceeds from the sale of 3,751,150 shares by the selling stockholders which they now own for their own, individual accounts.
+We will not receive any proceeds from the sale of 3,826,150 shares by the selling stockholders which they now own for their own, individual accounts.
 We have prepared the registration statement of which this prospectus is a part, and we are paying the costs of the registration statement.
 We are solely responsible for the content of the registration statement and of this prospectus.
 We do not have an oral or written agreement with any selling stockholder to register his, her or its shares.
 We have undertaken the registration of the shares because of the potential benefit our management believes we may derive from being a publicly traded company, both in raising additional debt or equity financing and in marketing our products.
 We have not engaged an underwriter for the offering made by selling stockholders.
 Selling stockholders have advised us that none of them have engaged an underwriter for the offering.
 We expect the individual selling stockholders to make their own decisions as to if and when to sell their shares and, in general, to place their respective shares in their individual accounts at their own securities broker-dealers and request the entry of sell orders against their stock positions.

 Selling stockholders will sell their shares, if any are sold, in open market or block transactions or otherwise in accordance with the rules of the OTC Bulletin Board, or in private transactions, at prices in a range between and including \$1.74 and \$2.65 per share until our shares are quoted on the OTC Bulletin Board and thereafter at prevailing market prices or privately negotiated prices.
 Selling stockholders may effect such transactions by selling shares to or through broker-dealers, and such broker-dealers may receive compensation in the form of discounts, concessions or commissions from selling stockholders for whom such broker-dealers may act as agent or to whom they sell as principal or both.
-Upon any sale of shares offered hereby, selling stockholders and participating broker-dealers or selling agents may be deemed to be "underwriters" as that term is defined in the Securities Act, in which event any discounts, concessions or commissions they receive, which are not expected to exceed those customary in the types of transactions involved, or any profit on resales of the shares by them, may be deemed to be underwriting commissions or discounts under the Securities Act.
+Upon any sale of shares offered hereby, selling stockholders and participating broker-dealers or selling agents may be deemed to be "underwriters" as that term is defined in the Securities Act, in which event any discounts, concessions or commissions they receive, which are not expected to exceed those customary in the types of transactions involved, or any profit or resales of the shares by them, may be deemed to be underwriting commissions or discounts under the Securities Act.
+By virtue of having sold the shares to selling stockholders named in this prospectus, our founders and current or former affiliates, Messrs.
+Petrella, Jr., Petrella III and Shartz and JVW Entertainment, may also be deemed to be "underwriters" as that term is defined in the Securities Act.